 Every gardener likely has a story about squirrels or chipmunks (or maybe even both) making a nuisance of themselves.
 For me, these cute but mischievous creatures seem to have an affinity for my containers.
 One year, I had a large pot of annuals on my doorstep, and every night when I came home from work, two or three of the plants would be dug up, lying wilted on the ground.
 I'd plant them again, and the squirrels would dig them up the next day.
 This went on for some time until I figured out a few ways to outsmart the critters.
 Here's how you can stop squirrels and chipmunks from eating flowering plants, vegetables, and fruit in your garden, too.

-Stopping Squirrels and Chipmunks
+1. Understand Why Squirrels and Chipmunks Dig

 Squirrels spend much of their day burying little stashes of food in multiple places around their territory.
-That's why they are digging into the nice, soft soil you've just prepared.
+That's why they often are digging into the nice, soft soil you've just prepared.
 Chipmunks commonly store their food in one place and are delighted when they happen across a squirrel stash or your bulbs.
 As you can imagine, when one of these animals finds your bulb plantings, they think they've just arrived at an all-you-can-eat buffet.